We Tested Dozens of Dermatologist-Approved Sunscreens — These 12 Were Our Favorites

 - NEA Seal of Acceptance: Yes

-Nicole LaMarco, a writer who tested this sunscreen for Everyday Health, found it to be lightweight, with a thin texture that was easy to apply.
-She also said it absorbed quickly—so quickly that after a few minutes, she no longer noticed it on her face.
+Writer Nicole LaMarco tested this sunscreen and found it to be lightweight, with a thin texture that was easy to apply.
+She also says that it absorbed quickly — so quickly that after a few minutes, she no longer noticed it on her face.
 It didn’t cause her any irritation, and she liked the way it felt on her skin.

 Best for Body